-While at the reception given to the members of Sousa's Band by the Associated Musicians of St. Paul, Minn., during the 1917 Out-Door Sports Carnival, some of the Sousa boys became ac-quainted with a most congenial fellow countryman at the Musicians' club-rooms.
-He insisted, after a most enjoyable evening together, that they should be his guests for dinner at his home the fol-lowing Sunday at noon, and promised them a Neapolitan feast they would long remember.
-The invitation remember.
-The invitation was accepted by John Perfetto, Ernest Gentile, Tony
+While at the reception given to the members of Sousa's Band by the Associated Musicians of St. Paul, Minn., during the 1917 Out-Door Sports Carnival, some of the Sousa boys became acquainted with a most congenial fellow countryman at the Musicians' club-rooms.
+He insisted, after a most enjoyable evening together, that they should be his guests for dinner at his home the following Sunday at noon, and promised them a Neapolitan feast they would long remember.
+The invitation was accepted by John Perfetto, Ernest Gentile, Tony Plantamura and Joe Marthage.